 Best Ethanol for Rotary Evaporator Extraction?

 FCC grade ethyl alcohol (ethanol) is a mounting standard during concentrate extraction and food-related cannabis products.
 FCC approved products designate the highest purity for consumable products with no contaminants such as denaturants, heavy metals, methanol, hexane, and benzene.
-The purest solvents allow repeatability and more consistent yields while also producing cleaner, better tasting concentrates, and more repeatable yields.
+The purest solvents allow perfectibility and more consistent yields while also producing cleaner, better tasting concentrates.

 Ethanol meets the criteria for a Category 2 flammable liquid, according to OSHA’s Flammable Liquids standard and the HCS (29 CFR 1910.106; 29 CFR 1910.1200 Appendix B).
 This is because ethanol ignites at normal room temperatures, has a flash point of 55°F, and has a boiling point of 173°F (OSHA/EPA, 2011).

 The method of action decreases the pressure inside of the round bottom flask and increases the surface area through gentle rotation which improves process time.
 Gentle agitation promotes through evaporation and reduces the risk of bumping or flash boiling.